India test-fires long range surface-to-air missile developed with Israel

 Only a small club of countries including the United States, France, Britain and Israel possess such capability, a Defence Research and Development Organisation spokesman said.

-Israel is one of India’s top three arms suppliers, delivering items such as missiles and unmanned aerial vehicles, but such transactions were for long largely unpublicised because of India’s fear of upsetting Arab countries and its own large Muslim population.
+Israel is one of India’s top three arms suppliers, delivering items such as missiles and unmanned aerial vehicles, but such transactions were long largely unpublicised because of India’s fear of upsetting Arab countries and its own large Muslim population.
+(Additional reporting by Jatindra Dash; Editing by Robert Birsel)